advancedforms/advancedforms.github.io/_posts/2016-12-25-displaying-a-form.markdown

     // Text used for the submit button
     'submit_text' => 'Submit',

     // The URL to which the form points.
-Defaults to the current URL which will automatically display a success message after submission
+Defaults to the current URL which will redirect and automatically display a success message after submission
     // If this is overriden you may use af_has_submission to check for a form submission 'target' => CURRENT_URL,